-I was a perfectionist since my childhood.
+I have been a perfectionist since my childhood.
 And I remember I used to make a sleek hairstyle when I combed my hair after the shower.
 I tried to achieve the highest grade in the class and made every possible effort to be on top.
-I was used to erasing words again and again with the eraser for correcting mistakes.
-And perfecting the shapes of alphabets was my habit in school.
-But I was deprived of this privilege of erasing words when I got promoted to 6th grade, where we had to use the pen instead of lead pencils.
+I was used to erasing words repeatedly with the eraser to correct mistakes.
+And perfecting the shapes of the alphabet was my habit in school.
+But I was deprived of this privilege of erasing words when I got promoted to 6th grade, where we had to use pen instead of lead pencils.

-Then I started using saliva to smudge the ink impressions, which barred mistakes from re-appearing but often left the page with holes.
-All my efforts to correcting errors ultimately turned into worse outcomes.
-My teachers complained of my dirty and messy work.
-I often got punishments for the holes in my notebooks, while all I was trying to do was hide my mistakes and cover up my errors.
+Then I started using saliva to smudge the ink impressions, which barred mistakes from reappearing but often left the page with holes.
+All my efforts to correct errors ultimately turned into worse outcomes.
+My teachers complained about my dirty and messy work.
+I often got punishments for the holes in my notebooks, while all I tried to do was hide and cover up my errors.

 I protested,” but I do not want people to know about my flaws and shortcomings.”
 My kind teacher smiled and responded,” Trying to erase your mistakes would only waste your time, make more mess and noise about your mistakes, and destroy your reputation.
 Instead, you can put some effort and resources into writing more beautiful words ahead”.

 Have you been correcting mistakes committed by you?
 Cross them and try to move onwards.
 Try to avoid them in the future.
 Aren’t you matters between you and your Lord?
-He only demands your repentance in silence; A sincere repentance with a promise of avoiding them in the future.
-It is among the distinguishing features of Islam that none of the Ibadah are against the dignity of human beings.
+He only demands your repentance in silence, A sincere repentance with a promise of avoiding them in the future.
+It is among the distinguishing features of Islam that none of the Ibadah is against the dignity of human beings.
 You do not need to expose your weaknesses in front of people to correct them.
-Your pure intention is enough for correcting your mistakes, and that’s all.
+Your pure intention is enough to correct your mistakes, and that’s all.